rcarmo/onepage-by-spec/spec.md

      - Clears the current search.
      - Hides the floating list of matches.
      - Resets the active tab to the first tab.
      - This functionality is partially implemented.
 The `Escape` key clears the search but does not reset the active tab.
+Arrow key navigation between tabs is implemented.
    - The documentation section at the bottom of the page animates out of sight after 10 seconds or when a key is pressed.
    - A keyboard indicator is displayed at the bottom left of the screen, showing the keys being pressed.
    - Special keys (e.g., "Enter", "Shift") are displayed in rectangular boxes, while regular keys are displayed in square boxes.
    - Arrow keys are displayed as Unicode glyphs (←, →, ↑, ↓) in the keyboard indicator.
+   - Special keys like "Enter" and "Shift" are displayed in rectangular boxes, while regular keys are displayed in square boxes.
    - Keys fade out a few seconds after being pressed.

 ---